wotan-agent-auditor/wotan/README.md

  ↓
 Executive Risk Report
  ↓
-Optional persistence to Firestore
+Firestore (when persistence is used)
 ```

 ---

 ## Firestore Persistence

+Firestore is a confirmed part of the WOTAN stack.

-Completed audit reports can be persisted in Firestore.
+Completed audit reports **can be persisted in Firestore** when persistence is used for an audit execution.

 The deployed Cloud Run service has been validated for: